jckuri/AzureNeighborlyApp/README.md

 ![screenshots/flask_frontend_live_site.png](screenshots/flask_frontend_live_site.png)

-And here is the live web app in this link: https://c2neighborlyapp.azurewebsites.net/
+And here is the Web App in this link: https://c2neighborlyapp.azurewebsites.net/

 ### The student should be able to containerize their Flask application with Dockerfile.